caofanCPU/D8gerAutoCode/README.md

 ```
 Solution
 1.This issue is caused by Intellij IDEA of new version feature.
-2.Try to upgrade the version of Intellij util 2019.3.*(greater than 2019.2.*), you`ll fix it.
+2.Try to upgrade the version of Intellij util 2019.3.*(greater than 2019.2.*), you'll fix it.
 ```

 [Other issues, please come to join room](https://github.com/caofanCPU/D8gerAutoCode/issues)